ch-world/pimatic-hue/README.md

 }
 ```

+hueId is the ID of the bulb on the bridge.
+If you start pimatic with debug turned on
+the plugin will output all bulbs with their IDs.

 Limitations
 -----------

 This plugin is beta and work in progress.
-At the moment you can only controll the brightness and the on/off state of your bulbs.
+At the moment you can only control the brightness and the on/off state of your bulbs.
 As I don't own any color bulbs yet I'm unable to test code for controlling the color.